CaoShuFeng/k8s-audit-collector/README.md

 2. See [INSTALL.md](INSTALL.md) for details about how to deploy k8s-audit-collector

 ## alternatives
-1. Use file shareing service(like nfs, ftp) to share the audit events to different users.
+1. Use file sharing service(like nfs, ftp) to share the audit events to different users.
 2. Use fluentd/elasticsearch and their authentication/authorization methods.
 3. Save audit events to etcd storage and implement a feature like `kubectl get audits`.